stevavoliajvar/stop_cloudflare/PEOPLE.md

+- Hey playasia, your captcha is broke.
+I can't login from brave browser.
+Even when I complete the captcha flawlessly it still makes me do more.
+Get rid of fucking captcha and get cloudflare production like a fucking normal website. ([tenshi_feather](https://twitter.com/tenshi_feather/status/1318560858826510336))
+- Could you take a look at the question I posted earlier?
+I'm unable to access the official ScanComputers Website, getting an error code 1020 from Cloudflare (Access denied) Is that due to my location (Japan)?
+Works neither on pc nor on my smartphone, after passing the captcha. ([kbuddaeus](https://twitter.com/KBuddaeus/status/1318549680226242562))
+- Can't login due to api/v4/memberships?status=accepted returning 500 Internal Error.
+Tested on two different machines with Brave and Edge. ([uaktags](https://twitter.com/uaktags/status/1318179553953677312))
+- Website seems to be down this morning: Error 522 Ray ID: 5e4ab6223d922598 • 2020-10-19 13:05:35 UTC Cloudflare is up but not the site. ([sj3vans](https://twitter.com/sj3vans/status/1318176927325343745))
 - What makes you think it's load related?
 Correlation?
 I can't get past it any more, while the actual site load error (cloudflare) no longer appears, so to me it looks ux related, not load ([bitfalls](https://twitter.com/bitfalls/status/1317380134421385216))
 - Error 1020 Ray ID: 5e3340f0dfbe08b8 • 2020-10-16 16:46:02 UTC Access denied What happened?
 This website is using a security service to protect itself from online attacks.
 Cloudflare Ray ID: 5e3340f0dfbe08b8 • Your IP: 181.31.114.151 • Performance & security by Cloudflare ([cordobes28](https://twitter.com/cordobes28/status/1317145113152323585))
 - Cloudflare just invites me to complete another Captcha, and your website spins unresponsively.
 I don't normally talk bad but this is incompetence of the highest order. ([cavalier17cod](https://twitter.com/Cavalier17COD/status/1316529676005695488))